frances-uy/frances-uy.github.io/essays/ai-your-personal-learning-assistant.md

 I thought that the videos provided within the modules for ICS 314 were detailed enough for what we needed to know.
 I would copy and paste lines of code as they were and prompt it to explain it.
 It is helpful, but I try to avoid it.
 Practicing without looking at the solution helps the concept stick better for me.

 ### 7. Answering a question in class or in Discord
-I don't use AI here, since I feel tools like ChatGPT should be used under your own discrestion.
+I don't use AI here, since I feel tools like ChatGPT should be used under your own discretion.
 Important details may not always be accurate.
 Besides the risk of misinformation, anyone can use ChatGPT anyways.
 Insights from your personal experience, opinions on topics, etc. cannot be replicated by AI and can sometimes be more insightful and maximize the limited face-to-face time we have.

 ### 8. Asking or answering a smart-question
 Similar to above, I have never asked or answered a smart question before with AI.
 I thought that smart-questions are already formulated to be answered by others, and everyone in the Discord channel is quick and helpful.
 I liked that the answers questions we ask in a Discord channel can be seen by everyone, overall improving the class experience.